★★★★★

 You can get the ideal massage chairs for lymphedema by clicking here!

 Patients can apply specialized compression garments (CG) to the edematous limb.
-The pressure forces the lymph to ooze out of the interstitium and drain via the lymphatic channels.
+The pressure forces the lymph to ooze out of the interstitium and drain via the lymphatic channels, with lymph nodes playing a crucial role in accepting and filtering the lymph fluid.

 Compression therapy can combine with massage therapy for superior results.
 A study suggests that low-pressure compression is better compared to high-pressure in managing lymphedema.